 Teachers in Industry, founded in 2009, is a retention and development program for science, technology, engineering and math (STEM) teachers.
-It pairs coursework at the University of Arizona with paid summer employment in Arizona STEM businesses to allow teachers to earn professional development credits or master of arts degrees.
+It pairs coursework at the University of Arizona with paid summer employment in Arizona STEM businesses to allow teachers to earn professional development credits or a master of arts degree.
 One of the main goals is to help teachers bring real-world STEM industry experience into their classrooms.

 Who participates in the program?